NixOS/nix/doc/manual/src/command-ref/nix-store/realise.md

   2. Realise its [output paths]:
     - Try to fetch from [substituters] the [store objects] associated with the output paths in the store derivation's [closure].
       - With [content-addressed derivations] (experimental): Determine the output paths to realise by querying content-addressed realisation entries in the [Nix database].
-    - For any store paths that cannot be substituted, produce the required store objects by first realising all outputs of the derivation's dependencies and then running the derivation's [`builder`](@docroot@/language/derivations.md#attr-builder) executable.
+    - For any store paths that cannot be substituted, produce the required store objects.
+This involves first realising all outputs of the derivation's dependencies and then running the derivation's [`builder`](@docroot@/language/derivations.md#attr-builder) executable. <!-- TODO: Link to build process page #8888 -->
 - Otherwise, and if the path is not already valid: Try to fetch the associated [store objects] in the path's [closure] from [substituters].

 If no substitutes are available and no store derivation is given, realisation fails.